Let's face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.

 I open the app (after downloading it from the Geosure page) and click on the folding map to access the Search bar.
 Then I type “Morocco” in the search bar.
 It brings me to a Google-Map-ish view of Morocco and I click on Fes, a wonderful city whose labyrinthine alleys are notorious for getting you lost.
 Notice how each city has its own temperature rating.

-The temperature is pretty warm at 68, which means it's a bit risky.
+The temperature is pretty warm at 65 (as at November 2019), which means it's a bit risky.
 But I need to dig more.

 Notice that one of your choices is to define your travel style - for example, if you're traveling by yourself your score will change.
 This means you get a customized score based on several major risk factors: being alone, being a woman, being younger or older, or being a member of the LGBTQ community, if that's the case.

-GeoSure takes data from official sources and visitor reviews and assigns risk based on five criteria:
+GeoSure takes data from official sources and visitor reviews and assigns risk based on six criteria:

 Besides getting the overall score for a city, you can check the breakdown and individual criteria for yourself.
 The global score might be high, but it could be skewed by such factors as LGBTQ safety or theft.